-Appium has quickly become one of the leading test automation framework for the mobile app, game and web testing.
-Currently, due to the limitation of automation scripting skills leading to the majority of manual testers do not have the opportunity to experience an automation test.
-Even a manual tester with prior automation skill spends a lot of time and efforts to create and maintain an automation script.
+Appium has quickly become one of the leading test automation frameworks for mobile app, game and web testing.
+Currently, due to the limitations of automation scripting skills, the majority of manual testers do not perform automation testing.
+Even a manual tester with prior automation experience spends a lot of time and effort to create and maintain an automation script.

-Kobiton is introducing the Appium Script Generation service for customers who struggle with transitioning towards automation.
-Customers will find at Appium Script Generation a painkiller for the pain.
+Kobiton introduced the Appium Script Generation service for customers who struggle with transitioning to automation.
+Customers will find Appium Script Generation a painkiller for the pain.
 Users now execute an exploratory test against the mobile application, Kobiton will generate an Appium script which can be used to revisit the exploratory test flow.

 How does it work?¶